Jana Feldkamp

-Jana Feldkamp (born 15 March 1998) is a German footballer who plays as a midfielder for 1899 Hoffenheim and the Germany national team.
+Jana Feldkamp (born 15 March 1998) is a German footballer who plays as a midfielder for SGS Essen and the Germany national team.

-Career

-Clubs
+Club career

 She started playing football in 2004 at her hometown club STV Hünxe, from which she moved to Essen in 2011.
 Feldkamp played for SGS Essen in the B-Junior Bundesliga from 2013 to 2015 and was promoted to Essen's first division squad in the second half of the 2014/15 season.
-There she made her debut on February 22, 2015 in an away game at FF USV Jena as a substitute.
-A week later, she scored her first Bundesliga goal in a 2-0 win against Herforder SV.
+There she made her debut on 22 February 2015, in an away game at FF USV Jena as a substitute.
+A week later, she scored her first Bundesliga goal in a 2–0 win against Herforder SV.

 In April 2021 she announced she joined TSG 1899 Hoffenheim and signed there until 2023.

 In July 2017 Feldkamp was awarded the Fritz Walter Medal by the DFB as the best junior player.

-National Team
+International career

-Feldkamp debuted on April 17, 2013 in the German U-15 national team and was later also a regular player in the U-16 and U-17 age groups.
+Feldkamp debuted on 17 April 2013, in the German U-15 national team and was later also a regular player in the U-16 and U-17 age groups.
 Feldkamp took part in the 2016 European Championships in Slovakia for the U-19s and played in all 3 games.
 With the U-20 selection, she took part in the 2016 World Cup in Papua New Guinea and the 2018 World Cup in France, where Germany reached the quarter-finals.
 Feldkamp made her international debut for the senior German team on 10 April 2021, starting in the friendly match against Australia.
 The home match finished as a 5–2 win for Germany.